smukkekim/vscode-setimonokai-theme/README.md

-# vscode-setimonokai-theme
+# Seti Monokai color scheme

-Port of Seti Monokai theme for Visual Studio Code
+A port of the Seti Monokai color scheme.

+## Screenshots